xanderrrrrr/React-Edit-User-Pref/README.md

 This is an easy-to-use app that allows you to identify and delete the offending/last selected user preferences dictating which View/Grouping/Filter the system is attempting to load.
 By deleting the one offending preference you will not have to delete all your user preferences, preserving your custom tabs and last-selected Views/Groupings/Filters on other objects in WF.

+_**Disclaimer**_ This app does use your logged-in session to make the API calls, but your session will not be stored anywhere.
+It currently is console logged server-side for verification/testing in my environment but will be removed in production.

 # The dashboard in question:
 [Here](https://xandercanedo.my.workfront.com/dashboard/view?ID=5fa0943103c33dbda24582c6aabd7c9a)